peteroupc/classic-wallpaper/uielements.md

 # Traditional User Interface Graphics

-This section discusses aspects of the traditional design of user interface graphics, such as button and border styles, icons, and cursors.
+This section discusses aspects of the traditional design of user interface graphics, such as button and border styles, icons, and mouse pointers.

 ## Logical Display Resolutions